Guard-creator/Tic-Tac-Toe/README.md

 Track scores on the scoreboard and restart anytime.
 Project Structure
 Dynamic Rendering: The game board and status are dynamically rendered in the DOM.
-Robot Play: The AI makes random valid moves when playing against a robot.
+Robot Play: The Robot makes random moves when playing against a robot.
 Winning Logic: Predefined winning conditions check for a winner or a draw after each move.

 Demo